ebabel-games/ebabel/README.md

 # ebabel-library
 Library of re-useable game functions to build web browser HTML5 games.

-Current status: not ready to be used yet, this code is being developed.

 ## Use for your own game

 ### Install as dependency for your own game